 Tesla critic Missy Cummings becomes NHTSA Safety Advisor: Trouble for Elon Musk?

-Tesla critic Missy Cummings becomes NHTSA Safety Advisor: Trouble for Elon Musk?2 min read .
-Updated: 21 Oct 2021, 01:50 PM IST
+Tesla critic Missy Cummings becomes NHTSA Safety Advisor: Trouble for Elon Musk?

 Responding to Missy Cummings' appointment as NHTSA Safety Advisor, Elon Musk has tweeted that her track record is extremely biased against Tesla.